Maqshir/civ13-wiki/wiki/Guide_to_Hygiene.md

 **Building an outhouse:**

 <img src="assets/images/outhouse.png"><br>
-1. With a stack of at least 35 wood in hand, press Z.
+1. With a stack of at least 35 Wood in hand, press Z.
 2. Select the Hygiene category, then choose one of three types of outhouse (the only difference is appearance).
 3. There, now you can do your business away from prying eyes.